-- A permit to import male, mosquito species: Culex guinquefasciatus. - The listing of these mosquito species on the Hawaii Department of Agriculture's (HDOA) List of Restricted Animals Part A given that specific conditions, as outlined and enforced by HDOA, are met at the time of importation.
+- A permit to import three separate male, mosquito species: Aedes albopictus, Aedes aegypti, and Culex quinquefasciatus.

+The listing of these mosquito species on the Hawaii Department of Agriculture's (HDOA) List of Restricted Animals Part A given that specific conditions, as outlined and enforced by HDOA, are met at the time of importation.
 Suggested conditions for importation are included within this application.

-Within Culex quinquefasciatus, the strain of incompatible bacterium will be Wolbachia wAlbA, Wolbachia wAlbB, or Wolbachia wPip4.
+Differing Wolbachia species will be artificially included within these three mosquito species to facilitate the sexual incompatibility with the wild mosquito species.
+Within Aedes albopictus, the strain of bacterium will be Wolbachia wPip.
+Within Aedes aegypti, the strain of bacterium will be Wolbachia wAlbB.
+Within Culex guinguefasciatus, the strain of bacterium will be Wolbachia wAlbA, Wolbachia wAlbB, or Wolbachia wPip4.
 These Wolbachia bacterium are not present within the corresponding species of Hawaii's established mosquito population.
 The presence of this bacterium will make these males sexually incompatible with the wild, established female mosquitoes.
-Once imported, the male, sexually incompatible males will be released according to EPA and HDOA label directions to suppress the population of the established mosquito populations.
-Based on the prior use of this technology in California, Florida, and Kentucky, there are no data to suggest releases of these male mosquitoes to have a negative impact on agriculture, the environment, or public health and safety.
 Existing wild-type bacteria strain that may be imported is wPipV, which is already found on all of the main Hawaiian islands.
+Once imported, the male, sexually incompatible males will be released according to EPA and HDOA guidance to suppress the population of the established mosquito populations.
+Based on the prior use of this technology in California, Florida, and Kentucky, we do not expect releases of these male mosquitoes to have a negative impact on agriculture, the environment, or public health and safety.
+Existing wild-type bacteria strain that may be imported is wPipV Culex quinquefasciatus, and WAlbA and WAIbB for Aedes albopictus which are already found on all of the main Hawaiian islands.